christopherpryer/oss-cs/UCB_ArtificialIntelligence/README.txt

-This will be the repository that will hold all of me work for University of British Columbia's Artificial Intelligence
+This will be the repository that will hold all of my work for University of British Columbia's Artificial Intelligence